Fallen Monarch in the Mariposa Grove of Giant Sequoias

 The Mariposa Grove of Giant Sequoia Trees, near Yosemite’s South Entrance, contains about 500 mature giant sequoia trees, perhaps the largest living things on Earth.
 The oldest Yosemite giant sequoia may exceed 3,000 years in age!

-Among the most popular specimens in the grove is the Fallen Monarch which is made famous for an 1899 photograph of U.S. Cavalry officers on their horses up on top.
+Among the most popular specimens in the grove is the Fallen Monarch which was made famous by an 1899 photograph of mounted U.S. Cavalry officers who were able to ride their horses up onto the fallen tree.

 Another must-visit tree is the Bachelor and Three Graces.
 This beautiful cluster is a very popular spot for photos.